GrahamArden/notes/work/treatment_planning/Breast planning notes.md

 - ~~Time: set to 2.00 mins for breast fields, 1.00 min for SCF/Ax field~~ We no longer need to set the time as machines are defined correctly
 - Currently we are NOT using jaw tracking for breast patients but this may change in th future

+- For left sided patients scanned in breath hold for DIBH:
+ - Medial TSD is measured on the free breath (FB) scan
+ - Lateral and medial borders are measured on the breath hold (BH) scan.

 #### Split carriage for large fields (X>14cm)